Mixing Limestrong Build Plaster

 4) Add the LSB Binder.
 Once the dust clears, watch the consistency of the mud—if it gets too thick more of the water should be added to keep the mud paste-like and mixable.

 If it tests a bit stiff, add a bit more water and mix for another full minute, then stop the mixer and test again.
 Once you’ve achieved the ideal mud, look at it closely, memorize how it looks when it’s churning in the mixer and sitting on a trowel.
-Make a note of how much water was used total.
-For the next batch, add most of that total (90%) to the mixer to begin with.
 Keep in mind that weather conditions—heat, wind, humidity, direct sun/shade on sand pile—can change throughout the day (or day to day), so the amount of water needed might change too, which is why the mixer operator must learn to mix by the “look” of the finished plaster instead of relying solely on fixed-amount formulas.
-With experience, the mixer operator can occasionally use a hose to jet-wash the binder and sand that is stuck to the insides of the mixer tub back into the batch as the mud is brought up to proper consistency.
+With experience, the mixer operator can occasionally (and wisely!) use a hose to jet-wash the binder and sand that is stuck to the insides of the mixer tub back into the batch as the mud is brought up to proper consistency.

 LOADING SAND IN THE MIXER.
 Getting the right amount of sand in the mixer, batch after batch, can be accomplished a couple of ways.
 The most consistently accurate way is to use a bucket.
 A five-gallon (5G) bucket of plaster sand weighs 60 to 70 lbs., depending on moisture content of the sand pile, so the mixer operator may elect to use/lift a smaller bucket or only fill the 5G bucket half full.

 Alternatively, the counted-shovelful method can be used.
 It’s a bit tougher to be consistent batch to batch as the shovelfuls need to be counted and the shovel-loads need to be kept roughly the same size.
 It takes a bit of diligent care on the part of the mix operator to pull it off.
-First, shovel two five-gallon buckets—not heaping, not-quite full—(most five-gallon buckets will hold 5.5 gallons of sand when completely full and level), endeavoring to keep the rounded shovel loads looking the same each time.
-Count the number of shovelfuls it took to fill both buckets and note the count.
+To determine number of shovelfuls needed, first shovel-fill two five-gallon buckets—not heaping, not-quite full (most five-gallon buckets will hold 5.5 gallons of sand when completely full and level)—endeavoring to keep the rounded shovel loads looking the same each time.
+Count the number of shovelfuls needed to fill both buckets and note the count.

 ADDING BINDER.
 Most mortar mixers have a short triangular cutting blade affixed to the middle of the mix deck.
 Bags of binder are lifted up and onto the mix deck, with the belly of the bag dropping onto the bag cutter.
 With the bag laying on the mix deck, lift one end of the bag and then the other, ensuring all the binder is emptied through the tear and into the mixer tub.
 Note: one bag of LSB Binder is some nine-plus (9+) gallons of binder by volume.